 Each year, the Diane Minshall award provides a grant of $500.
 The funds are to be used to pay for education and training related costs of travel to, and attendance at, conferences and meetings expressly pertaining to the welfare and improvement of conditions for research and laboratory animals., as per the spirit of Diane Minshall’s innovation in humane research methods.
 Past recipients of the award, and what they applied the funds to, are as follows:

-2021 – Due to the pandemic restrictions and school closures, no applications were submitted to the AWFC for the 2021 year, thus no grants were provided.
+2021 and 2022 – Due to the pandemic restrictions and school closures, no applications were submitted to the AWFC, thus no grants were provided.

 2020 – No eligible applications were received in 2020, thus no grants were provided.